About the process

 - Capability and capacity: Does your organisation have the proven experience, capability and capacity to carry out the proposal?

 - Affordability: Does your proposal require any funding from NSW Government?

 Note: If so, government will have to undertake a separate process to determine whether funding is available.

 - Risk allocation: Do the risks identified with your proposal reflect an acceptable risk allocation to NSW Government?

-Refer to section 2.3 titled 'Assessment criteria' on pages 7 to 10 of the Unsolicited Proposals Guide (PDF, 777.2 KB) for full description of the key criteria.
+Refer to section 2.3 titled 'Assessment criteria' on pages 7 to 10 of the Unsolicited Proposals Guide for Submission and Assessment (PDF, 796.16 KB) for full description of the key criteria.

 - Pre-submission concept review: Before submitting a Stage 1 proposal, you are encouraged to complete the checklist and talk to us about whether your proposal is likely to meet the key criteria.

 - Stage 1A – Initial submission and preliminary assessment: We will conduct a preliminary assessment of your initial submission.

 - Stage 1B – Strategic assessment of initial submission: We will conduct a strategic assessment of your initial submission.